 Brittney Cobb is a News Correspondent for Social Work Helper and a first year graduate student at North Carolina State University studying for her Masters in Social Work.
 She is also an intern at The Carying Place a non-profit organization that teaches homeless, working families with children life skills for independent living while providing short-term housing and support.
 She wants to make a difference and give back to the community.

 Julia Cardoso posts

 Julia Cardoso is the Mental Health Staff Writer with a focus on Generalized Anxiety Disorder.
 She is a graduate of Emmanuel College with a BA in Sociology and is planning to attend grad school for her Masters in Social Work.
 Julia has a podcast called Anxious Ramblings on Itunes and is very passionate about mental health and erasing the stigma attributed to it.

 Daniel Ortiz Reti is the Technology Staff Writer for Social Work Helper, and he is a MSW student graduating in May 2014.
 Using innovative ways of integrating technology and social work, Daniel wants to show you more efficient ways of delivering services to your clients.
 With experience working in the private sector, rural social work, hospital social work and outreach programs.
 If you want to know more about how you can implement the tracking and analysis of data, new software or technology literacy programs into your organization email him at: Daniel.Ortiz.Reti@gmail.com

 Deona Hooper posts

 Deona Hooper, MSW is the Founder and Editor-in-Chief of Social Work Helper.
-Experienced web designer, social media strategist, and analyst with a Masters in Social Work with a concentration in Management and Community Practice as well as a Certificate in Nonprofit Management both from the University of North Carolina at Chapel Hill.
+She is experienced in communications, technology and social media consulting with a Masters in Social Work with a concentration in Management and Community Practice as well as a Certificate in Nonprofit Management both from the University of North Carolina at Chapel Hill.
 Available for consulting and guest lecturing.

 Jeuron Dove posts